Clarence Ryan: Career

-In 2014 he performed on stage in King Hit, which follows the life of Geoffrey Narkle, an Aboriginal man and a member of the Stolen Generations, and his boxing career during reflecting on culture, identity, and finding strength.
+In 2012, Ryan starred in the historical documentary Yagan, about the Noongar warrior Yagan.
+In 2014, he performed on stage in King Hit, about the life of Geoffrey Narkle, an Aboriginal man and member of the Stolen Generations, and his boxing career, reflecting on culture, identity, and finding strength.
+He also played the role of Private Billy Tinker in 2014 miniseries ANZAC Girls, opposite Anna McGahan and Caroline Craig.

-Ryan played the lead role in Wrong Kind of Black, released in 2018 as a web series and telemovie, created, written, and narrated by the Aboriginal author and storyteller, Boori Monty Pryor, on whose life it is based.
+Ryan next appeared in the 2017 second season of Cleverman, before playing the lead role in Emmy Award-winning comedy-drama Wrong Kind of Black, which was released in 2018 as a web series and telemovie.
+It was created, written, and narrated by Aboriginal author and storyteller, Boori Monty Pryor, upon whose life it is based.